 Pursuant to recommendations by the Advisory Board, the Trustee may transfer funds from time to time between the Contractor Mitigation Fund and the Forest Worker Mitigation Fund.
+See note 12, Subsequent Event.

 (iii) Forest Worker Mitigation Fund

 In accordance with the Trust Deed, \$47 million of the First Payment was allocated to the Forest Worker Mitigation Fund.